 Before being selected, the puppy has to follow a series of tests in order to evaluate if he has the potential to achieve the task that will be given to him, whether it being to accompany a child with ASD, to guide a blind person, or to tow and serve as a working tool for a physically impaired person.
 The dog will have to be courageous and confident at all time, highly tolerant, and be the tireless helper always ready to please.
 He will have to be vigilant and imaginative, as well as being able to recognize when to be initiative and when to be reserved at the right moment and have a seamless health, which sums up a MIRA dog.
 You understand why 40% of our dogs are disqualified.

 The percentage of disqualified dogs by the MIRA Foundation has been 40% for the past 10 years, which demonstrates that our standards are nonetheless excellent for the selected dogs in our Mira program: the bigger the herd is, the more the selected subjects are of high quality (a basic rule in breeding).
 A dog that is disqualified for his fears can very well be a perfect family dog in a stable environment, an active dog can be a playful companion, a leery dog can be a good protection dog for a retired couple, a dog that has vertigo can still be comfortable in a well-know environment, etc.

-We estimate the money value of each dog being born and raised up to one year old is of $ 3 000.
-That includes the costs of our breeding herd of 80 dogs, the veterinary fees, the food, the nursery, the health and the maintenance staff.
-MIRA Foundation assumes the initial cost of the puppy.
-If a foster family wants to keep the dog, it can, by covering the maintenance expenses of $ 700.
+We estimate that the dollar value of each puppy produced and raised up to the age of one year is $ 4 475.
+This includes the costs for our breeding herd of 80 dogs, veterinary fees, food, nursery staff, health and maintenance.
+The Mira Foundation assumes the initial cost of the puppy and will ask the foster family, if they wish to keep the dog, to pay an amount which will be determined.

 Foster family application

-The staff responsible for the Foster family program is available to answer your questions.
+Our staff responsible for the Foster family program is always available to answer your questions.